 Updated 10 March 2019

 If you are lucky enough to have secured a pupillage prior to commencing your BPTC you should be proud of yourself and continue with the hard work.
-However, not everyone secures a pupillage and actually, the number of available pupillage vacancies against the number of aspiring barristers remains disproportionately high.
+However, not everyone secures a pupillage and the number of available pupillage vacancies against the number of aspiring barristers remains disproportionately high.
 So, what to do if you do not get a pupillage?
 Today we will explore several BPTC graduate jobs that you could consider while applying for pupillage.

 Whilst we acknowledge that barrister assistant jobs are usually very few available but nonetheless, a role in this capacity will be a great benefit to a barrister without pupillage.
 It goes without saying that the role will offer you direct and relevant experience, present you with an opportunity to network and establish your personal brand and more importantly it could even open the door to a pupillage at the same chambers.
 Our top tip would be to do quick research to find which sets have previously recruited barrister assistants and contact them directly for opportunities even if they are not currently recruiting.
-Being proactive will not do you any harm and you never know as some sets may be open to researchers whilst not actively looking.
+Being proactive will not do you any harm as some chambers may be open to researchers whilst not actively looking.

 You will also want to keep an open mind to legal assistant and paralegal roles, particularly litigation focused ones.
 If an opportunity becomes available at a well-known litigation team or better a litigation-only firm, you should seriously consider it, as you will gain valuable experience and continue to demonstrate a commitment to a career in law.
 Some law firms have in-house barristers even QC’s, so you could pick up some invaluable advice as well as relevant attributes whilst in this role.
 Although limited opportunities, see if the Free Representation Unit has any legal roles available.
 Most recently FRU advertised on our job board for a legal officer role for a fixed term contract for 12.
 A role at FRU would be highly beneficial to your career at the bar.